Welcome to the 2020-2021 school year! Let’s work together to have a healthy year. Here are a few ways to remain healthy:

 - No verbal orders from a physician will be taken.
 Any changes in medication must also be in writing from the physician.

-Non-prescriptive Medication (OTC) – If you want to leave non-prescription, over the counter (OTC) medication for your child, including Tylenol, Ibuprofen, Tums, Pepto-Bismol, cough drops, etc. please complete the LCA Medication Consent Form.
+Non-prescriptive Medication (OTC) – If you want to leave non-prescription, over the counter (OTC) medication for your child, including Tylenol, Ibuprofen, Tums, Pepto-Bismol, cough drops, etc. please complete the OTC Medication Consent Form.
+The written consent must be complete and signed by parents before medication will be administered by the nurse or designated staff members.

-- You will need to provide the medication for your student in the original container.
+- You will need to provide the medication for your student in the original container and ensure it’s not expired

 - Medication will be kept in the nurse’s office and administered by the nurse or designated staff members.